Latest research has been published in Nature

 Our group published a research paper in Advanced Materials: Infrared and Thermo Co-Driven Catalysis for CO2 Conversion to Valuable Chemicals

 Our group has achieved a breakthrough in converting CO2 into dimethyl carbonate (DMC).
-By utilizing a novel photon-thermal synergy process with a defect-engineered, noble-metal-free cerium oxide catalyst, we have attained a remarkable DMC production rate of 30 mmol/g/h with 100% selectivity.
+By utilizing a novel photon-thermal synergy process with a defect-engineered, noble-metal-free cerium oxide catalyst, first author Chen, Enqi and colleagues have attained a remarkable DMC production rate of 30 mmol/g/h with 100% selectivity.
 This work overcomes the performance bottlenecks of conventional thermal catalysis and introduces a new strategy of IR-driven catalysis for CO2 utilization.

 Link: https://advanced.onlinelibrary.wiley.com/doi/10.1002/adma.202512626